nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * *a.
 User attempts to edit a record before listing records.

     * *a1.
 OmniHealth shows an error message.

+      Use case ends.

+**Use Case: UC15 - Edit a patient's details**

+**MSS**

+1. User !!requests to list patients (UC05).!!
+2. User requests to edit a patient's details
+3. OmniHealth replaces the patient in the patient database with a new edited one

+**Extensions**
+* 2a.
+The patient list is empty.

+    * 3a1.
+OmniHealth shows an error message.

+      Use case ends.

+* 2b.
+The given index is invalid.

+    * 3b1.
+OmniHealth shows an error message.

+      Use case ends.

+* *a.
+User attempts to edit a patient before listing patients.

+    * *a1.
+OmniHealth shows an error message.